andy139/GitHub-Tutorial/READme.md

 ## How often to Commit and Push?

 Frequently.
 I personally commit to git everytime I make siginificant changes to my code.
-I then like to push up my code to GitHub after a long day of programming.
+After a full day of programming, I always push up my code onto GitHub